nathanc7278/cs180-W25/Notes/Maxflow.md

 * pick any path from $s$ to $t$
 * send 1 flow through this path
-* create a residual edge from that path with capcity equal to the flow that was sent
+* create a residual edge from that path with capacity equal to the flow that was sent
 * repeat until all paths are saturated

 The time complexity for ford-fulkerson is `fe`, where we send `f` flow times through `e` number of edges.